mattmakai/mattmakai.com/source/content/posts/170102-software-year-ahead.rst

 The highest priority work for the next couple of months will be finishing my chapters in the Python for Entrepreneurs video course I'm working on with `Michael Kennedy <https://twitter.com/mkennedy>`_.
-I will divide my time between marketing and content updates for the video course and my deployments book once the video course is completed and fully released (it is currently in early access).
-Full Stack Python daily updates with new resources, pages and descriptions will continue for the foreseeable future.
+When the video course is completed I will divide my time between marketing and content updates for the video course and my deployments book.
+Full Stack Python daily updates with new resources, pages and descriptions will also continue for the foreseeable future.

 Software Development Tutorial Videos
 ------------------------------------
-In addition to the Python for Entrepreneurs video course, I started creating short tutorial videos for Twilio in 2016.
-The quality and quantity of those types of videos will ramp up significantly in 2017 as I continue to get comfortable with the tools (Camtasia, Audacity, external microphone, etc).
+In addition to the Python for Entrepreneurs video course, I started creating tutorial videos for Twilio in 2016.
+The quality and quantity of those types of videos will ramp up significantly in 2017 as I continue to get comfortable with the tools such as Camtasia and Audacity.

 Most, if not all, of these videos will appear on `Twilio's YouTube channel <https://www.youtube.com/user/TeamTwilio>`_